-Diabetes has been trending since the past few years spreading all across the globe.
+Diabetes has been trending for the past few years spreading all across the globe.
 Back in time, it used to be something that would come with age but off lately, it is making its victims irrespective of age and gender.
 It would be a very highly relatable thing when it comes to the way life has changed and become all the more stressful for everyone these days.
-What we do not understand about this disease is the fact that it is a chronic disease and can be very life threatening.
+What we do not understand about this disease is the fact that it is a chronic disease and can be very life-threatening.
 Improper management of diabetes control would lead to severe reactions to the rest of the body.

 The only way life would go easy if diabetes is kept under check and controlled by monitoring blood glucose levels frequently and with the help of regular exercise.
 While the exercise aspect is easy to take care off with the help of Grand Slam Fitness, the nutrition and diet part is entirely in your hands to ensure you are in good health.